budgeted-rl/budgeted-rl.github.io/README.md

 # How to reproduce

 First install the following conventional libraries for python3: pycairo, numpy, scipy and pytorch.
-Install the highway-env environment [highway-env](https://github.com/eleurent/highway-env).
+Install the [highway-env](https://github.com/eleurent/highway-env) environment.
 Then, use one of these methods:

 ### Method 1 (well commented and understandable, but only for highway-env)